Super Mario Sunshine: Plot

 Mario visits the tropical Isle Delfino for a vacation with Princess Peach, her steward Toadsworth, and several other Toads.
 At Delfino Airstrip, they discover a mass of paint-like goop.
 After acquiring the Flash Liquidizer Ultra Dousing Device (F.L.U.D.D.), a water cannon created by Professor E. Gadd, Mario defeats a slime-covered Piranha Plant that emerges from the goop.
 However, evidence incriminates Mario of vandalizing the island with graffiti, causing the source of the island's power, Shine Sprites, to disappear and the island to be covered in shadow.
+Despite evidence contrary to the situation, and Peach and Toadsworth serving as Mario's defense team, the judge for the kangaroo court finds Mario guilty.
 Mario is later given a community service assignment: cleaning up the island and tracking the real criminal.

 The culprit is revealed to be Shadow Mario, a shadowy blue doppelgänger of Mario who created the graffiti using a special paintbrush also developed by Gadd.
 He attempts to kidnap Princess Peach, but is thwarted by Mario.
 After the player collects ten Shine Sprites, Shadow Mario successfully kidnaps Peach and takes her to Pinna Island.
 Upon arriving at Pinna Park, a theme park on the island, Mario encounters and destroys Mecha Bowser, a giant Bowser robot controlled by Shadow Mario.
 Afterwards, Bowser Jr., Bowser's son, reveals that he disguised himself as Shadow Mario to vandalize the island because his father, Bowser, told him Peach is his mother, whom Mario was trying to kidnap.
 Mecha Bowser's head then transforms into a hot air balloon and Bowser Jr. takes Peach to Corona Mountain.
 With no way to enter the volcano, Mario continues his mission collecting Shine Sprites.

 After the player defeats Bowser Jr. in his Shadow Mario disguise in the seven main levels, Delfino Plaza floods and the entrance to Corona Mountain is finally opened.
 Mario travels through the lava-filled caverns and finds Bowser, Bowser Jr. and Princess Peach in a giant hot tub in the sky.
 Mario defeats Bowser and Bowser Jr. by destroying the hot tub, causing everyone to fall from the sky.
 Bowser and Bowser Jr. land on a platform in the ocean, while Mario and Peach land on a small island.
 However, F.L.U.D.D. is damaged by the fall and powers down.
 Mario and Peach watch as the Shine Gate's power is restored while the island locals celebrate, and Mario is exonerated.
-Meanwhile, Bowser admits to his son that Peach is not his mother, to which Bowser Jr. replies that he already knows, but he says that that when he is older he wants to fight Mario again, making his father proud.
+Meanwhile, Bowser admits to his son that Peach is not his mother, but Bowser Jr. replies that he already knows and wants to fight Mario again when he is older, which makes Bowser proud.
 F.L.U.D.D. is repaired, and Mario, Peach, and their friends enjoy the rest of their vacation.